Introduction

 [3.4] In 1890, Nicolay and Hay completed and published their account of Lincoln’s life, in a ten-volume biography titled Abraham Lincoln: A History.

 [3.6] According to Mark E. Neely Jr., and Harold Holzer, Robert was also “. . . obsessed with his own privacy and guarded the personal photographs of his parents, brothers, children and himself with the same determination with which he protected his father’s historical information.”
 According to Neely and Holzer: “Robert’s reclusive heirs followed the same suit, even while adding their own family pictures to the expanding collection.”
-And: “Long after the Lincoln papers were opened to the nation in 1947, the photographs remained in family hands, untapped and unknown.”13
+And: “Long after the Lincoln papers were opened to the nation in 1947, the photographs remained in family hands, untapped and unknown.”15

-[3.7] According to Nicolay and Hay, with great consternation, the first time either of them ever heard of Lincoln’s presumed earliest photograph was after it was published by Tarbell in McClure’s Magazine in 1895 (five years after Nicolay and Hay had completed and published their ten-volume biography, Abraham Lincoln: A History).
+[3.7] According to Nicolay and Hay, with great consternation, the first time either of them ever heard of Lincoln’s presumed earliest photograph was after its image was published by Tarbell in McClure’s Magazine in 1895 (five years after Nicolay and Hay had completed and published their ten-volume biography, Abraham Lincoln: A History).

 [3.8] In Looking for Lincoln: The Making of an American Icon (2008), its authors (Philip B. Kunhardt III, Peter W. Kunhardt, and Peter W. Kunhardt Jr.) cite on page 418 the following: